DiscordStyles/Slate/CONTRIBUTING.md

 This will help you get started.

 ## Prerequisites
+- Basic knowledge of SCSS/CSS.
+- Basic knowledge of Git/GitHub.
+- Basic knowledge of NodeJS and the terminal/command prompt.

 Install Dependencies:
 Open a terminal or command prompt and use the following command: `npm install`.